Over the last decade, it’s safe to say the field of holistic nutrition has become a hot commodity!

-While it’s easy for ME to cut through the noise, it can feel challenging and overwhelming for many to bypass the BS and discern evidence-based facts from fictions and scams in a seemingly endless sea of online holistic health experts with conflicting opinions.
+It can feel challenging and overwhelming for many to discern evidence-based facts from fictions and scams in a seemingly endless sea of online holistic health experts with conflicting opinions.

-Speaking as a registered and licensed dietitian and nutritionist since 2011, with over a decade of clinical nutrition experience, and having simultaneously gone on a triumphant holistic healing journey first-hand, I’d love to share my story, perspectives, and insights on holistic nutrition with you!
+Speaking as a registered and licensed dietitian and nutritionist since 2011, with over a decade of clinical nutrition experience, and having simultaneously gone on a triumphant holistic healing journey first-hand, I’d love to share my story, experiences, perspectives, and insights on all things holistic nutrition with you!

 My gateway into holistic nutrition